LaustinSpayce/game-project-1/README.md

 * Each successful phrase completed is an "attack".
 * Levels to go through:
     * Grassy Field
+    * Dusty Desert
+    * Creepy Caves
+* Some light RPG-style levelling up and damage progression.
+* Special boss attacks in levels 2 and 3.

 ## Features to implement
 * Each mistake locks the player as the monster "attacks".
-* Some light RPG-style levelling up and damage progression.
 * A randomised or semi-random group of enemies to attack (just name and maybe HP level changes:)
     * Internet troll
     * Sticky keys